Arterial roads in metropolitan Phoenix: Grand Avenue

 The portion of U.S. Route 60 that enters Phoenix from the northwest Valley is known as Grand Avenue, a street which slices through west Phoenix at a 45-degree angle.
 This makes it instantly recognizable on any City of Phoenix map, and it represents the final leg of US 60 into the heart of Phoenix.
-Although US 60 departs Grand Ave. at an interchange with 27th Avenue, Grand Ave. itself continues southeast towards the intersection of 7th Avenue and Van Buren Street.
+Although US 60 departs Grand Avenue at an interchange with 27th Avenue, Grand Avenue itself continues southeast towards the intersection of 7th Avenue and Van Buren Street.

 As of 2006, Lower Grand Avenue, between Roosevelt Street on the north and Van Buren Street on the south, has been experiencing a renaissance, as art venues, bars, cafes and small businesses have emerged amid the work being done to restore historic properties, including decaying warehouses.

 On the first and third Fridays of every month, Grand Avenue hosts cultural events.
 Some of the venues associated with the Grand Avenue art scene include the Trunk Space, the Lodge Art Parlor, ShopDevious, the Icon Gallery, the Chocolate Factory, the Paisley Violin, La Melgosa Complex: Deus Ex Machina, the Phoenix Fall Space, Stop n' Look & Comet's Corner, the Annex: Soul Invictus, the Lucky Rabbit & Gallery Marsiglia, Lady Luck Tattoo, and other design houses and studios.

 As a result of this revitalization the Grand Avenue Merchants Association (GAMA) formed to address a "Grand New Vision" and to bring the Grand Avenue community together with other neighborhood associations to form an arts, culture and small business district with a mind towards adaptive reuse of historical buildings, infill projects and both small business and community based outreach.

-In 2011, the City of Phoenix was chosen as one of five U.S. capitals to receive federal design assistance through the U.S. Environmental Protection Agency (EPA) Greening America’s Capitals program, with the goal of creating a more environmentally and economically sustainable design along the lower Grand Avenue corridor.
+In 2011, the City of Phoenix was chosen as one of five U.S. capitals to receive federal design assistance through the U.S. Environmental Protection Agency (EPA) Greening America's Capitals program, with the goal of creating a more environmentally and economically sustainable design along the lower Grand Avenue corridor.

+Greenfield Road

+Greenfield Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
+It begins at Chandler Heights Road in Gilbert, continuing north for four miles.
+At Pecos Road, the main arterial road transitions in San Tan Village Parkway.
+However, Greenfield Road breaks into a back road, just east of Discovery Park.
+It ends a stretch at Canyon Creek Drive, before starting another stretch at Williams Field Road, where it continues for almost a mile.

+Another stretch continues at Knox Road as San Tan Village Parkway ends its northern terminus.
+The highway continues in Gilbert for another three and a half miles before transitioning in Mesa at Baseline Road.
+The highway passes the U.S. Route 60 and continues in Mesa for seven miles.
+It later passes Falcon Field Airport, ends its run at the Loop 202.